Pangolin Safari

 Pangolin Safari and Monitoring in the Kalahari: Unlocking Secrets to Save the Scaly Anteater

 Ground Pangolins (Smutsia temminckii), with their armor-like scales and shy nature, are among the world’s most unique – and most trafficked – mammals.
 We are committed to understanding their lives in the harsh Eastern Kalahari Bushveld through an effective pangolin safari to monitor individuals as this is crucial for their survival in this habitat.
 Join our monitoring efforts at Working with Wildlife and become part of the global fight to protect these extraordinary creatures.
-We want to empower our guests to take part in pangolin conservation action.
+We want to empower our guests to take part in pangolin conservation action through this pangolin safari initiative.

 Pangolin waking up, rolled in a ball, with tongue out, Kalahari